vladimirsouza/lrRNAseqVariantCalling/README.md

 BiocManager::install(c("foreach", "doParallel", "Rsamtools"))
 ```

-## Installing and running flagCorrection
+## How to installing and run flagCorrection

 To install `flagCorrection`, simply clone this repository with the command